cpfiffer/Turing.jl/_docs/get-started.md

 ### Install Julia

-You will need to install Julia 1.0, which you can get from [the official Julia website](http://julialang.org/downloads/).
+You will need to install Julia 1.0 or greater, which you can get from [the official Julia website](http://julialang.org/downloads/).

 <a id='Install-Turing.jl-1'></a>